 Grocery shopping centres and health and fitness facilities are provided within the campus for ease and personal convenience of the employees.

 As a leading e-commerce company in India, Flipkart has taken several initiatives to maintain work–life balance for its employees.
 Its workforce accommodates many newly married couples, and has an average employee age of only around 29 years.
-The company has implemented an attractive childcare policy with a day-care support programme.
+The company has implemented an attractive childcare policy with a day-care support program.
 Employees at Flipkart can get up to a 50% discount on fees for enrolling their children up to 4 years.

 There are also benefits for working women, with 6 months of paid maternity leave along with allowance for 4 months of flexible working hours.
 If needed, the company also offers a 1-year unpaid break to new mums.
 Expectant mothers can receive a stipend as a transport allowance for 2 months, before opting for maternity leave.

-Employees can even receive adoption assistance from the company, with Rs.
-50,000 granted as allowance for managing their legal, regulatory, and agency costs with benefits similar to those in the maternity policy.
+Employees can even receive adoption assistance from the company, with Rs 50,000 granted as allowance for managing their legal, regulatory, and agency costs with benefits similar to those in the maternity policy.
 Flipkart also provides a wellness program to encourage health among its employees.

 As one of India’s leading FMCG (fast-moving consumer goods) companies, Hindustan Unilever has over 35 brands with over 20 different categories.
 It relies on about 18,000 employees to make everything run well.
 The company has employee-friendly schemes that enable the workforce to stay engaged and effectively balance their personal and professional lives.
-Its head office located in Mumbai offers a café, gym, day care centers, and bank facilities to employees.
+Its head office located in Mumbai offers a cafe, gym, day care centers, and bank facilities to employees.

 Managers at Hindustan Unilever can take advantage of the company’s career break policy for up to 5 years so they can pursue higher education, maternity or paternity leave, or take on other personal goals.
 The Career by Chance program enables working mothers to return to the workforce after a long period away.
 The Lamplighter Employee Programme allows employees to manage health-associated risks and it promotes wellness.